 Do you have a favorite Chinatown restaurant for dim sum or other Chinese food?
 Comment, please!

-And, check out my Chinatown travel app for more, including interactive maps, descriptions and photos that you can download onto your iPhone or iPod Touch.
+my Chinatown travel app for more, including interactive maps, descriptions and photos that you can download onto your iPhone or iPod Touch.

 1 comment: